 I discovered this kind of attentive, thought-free listening is a powerfully transformative meditation practice.
 Recent advances in the areas of digital memory, loudspeakers and battery longevity make it possible for me to take what I’ve learned about listening-as-meditation, and create products designed to help people free themselves from the shackles of their unwanted thoughts.
 Why?

 Because I’m deeply interested in “emerging consciousness”.
 And by consciousness, I simply mean “being aware that you are aware”.
-This is quite likely an evolutionary step forward for humans — an evolutionary step that can take us beyond the limitations of the egoic, thought-bound mind which is the root cause of all human suffering.
-I’m particularly interested in how sound and listening together can provide an expanded portal to stillness, awareness and, as the Buddhist’s would say, “right relationship”.
+This is quite likely an evolutionary step forward for humans — an evolutionary step that can take us beyond the limitations of the egoic, thought-identified self which is the root cause of all human suffering.
+I’m particularly interested in how sound and listening can provide an expanded portal to stillness, awareness and, as the Buddhist’s would say, “right relationship”.
 Because all of these aspects are contained in sound and silence.